awfulwaffle77/kravmaga/README.md

-Has fields that must be completed(checked on submit), checks if passwords match, checks username to be available, max date is today's date, fetches *centuri* and *sali* from the database and puts the elements available to select. **MUST ADD MININMUM PASSWORD REQUIREMENTS WITH REGEX.**
+Has fields that must be completed(checked on submit), checks if passwords match, checks username to be available, max date is today's date, fetches *centuri* and *sali* from the database and puts the elements available to select. ~MUST ADD MININMUM PASSWORD REQUIREMENTS WITH REGEX.~(added)

 ## Communication between sever and client